The purpose of the Home Tuition Grant Scheme is to provide funding towards the provision of a compensatory educational service for

 Accordingly, Home Tuition is provided as an interim measure only for children for whom a placement in a recognised school is not available and should not be regarded as an optional alternative to a school placement.

-Each of the strands of the scheme prescribe the hours available for allocation.
+Each strand of the scheme prescribes the hours available for allocation.
 For children with Autism aged from 2.5 years to 3 years the number of tuition hours available is 10.
 From 3 years, for children with Autism for whom school placements are not available, the number of available tuition hours is 20 per week.

 For children with special educational needs over 4 years for whom school placements are not available, the number of available tuition hours is 20 per week.